valgaze/df-cheatcodes/quickstart.md

   const flavor = `mint`;

-  // Pick a random templatized response conv.cheat.template(
+  // Pick a random 'templatized' response (these can be specified in an external file) conv.cheat.template(
     [
       `Don't know if your name is actually '$[name]', but here's a $[flavor] icecream anyway`,